-Obtaining estimates of the value of assets such as stored crops, livestock, and inputs on January 1, 2006 and December 31, 2006 is critical to development of accurate estimates of profitability for farms.
+Obtaining estimates of the value of assets such as stored crops, livestock, and inputs on January 1, 2009 and December 31, 2009 is critical to development of accurate estimates of profitability for farms.
 This occurs because net farm income is derived using a formula that adds or subtracts changes in inventory and depreciation to the difference in cash incomes reported primarily in Sections D and E and production expenses reported in Section F.

-There are three main criteria you should guide the respondent toward considering in coming up with answers to beginning or ending year inventory values:
+There are three main criteria you should guide the respondent toward considering in providing answers to beginning or ending year inventory values: